AdobeDocs/experience-manager-core-components.en/help/using/form-container.md

 For more information about Core Component versions and releases, see the document [Core Components Versions](versions.md).

+## Technical Details {#technical-details}

+The latest technical documentation about the Form Container Component [can be found on GitHub](https://github.com/adobe/aem-core-wcm-components/blob/master/content/src/content/jcr_root/apps/core/wcm/components/form/container/v2/container).

+Further details about developing Core Components can be found in the [Core Components developer documentation](developing.md).

 ## Configure Dialog {#configure-dialog}

 The configure dialog allows the content author to define what actions are taken when the component is submitted.